The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 - Navigate to Prowlarr:

-http://your-server-ip:9696 - Settings โ Indexers โ Add under Indexer Proxies
+http://your-server-ip:9696 - Go to Settings → Indexers and click the Add (+) button under Indexer Proxies.

-- Select FlareSolverr
+- For FlareSolverr or Byparr:

 10. Movie Manager: Radarr